 In the space of just over twenty years, a remarkable resurgence in the quality and quantity of luxury Spanish wine hotels has ensured that Spain is now at the forefront of global wine tourism.
 Pioneers like Marques de Riscal, Abadia Retuerta, and Castilla Termal have given the industry a much-needed boost with their natural talent for delivering precisely what today’s discerning traveler wants – understated and relaxed luxury.
 Their hotels have successfully redefined the very meaning of luxury: providing world-class service, food, amenities, and accommodation in locations as diverse as Rioja, Navarra, and Penedes.
-For a passionate oenophile, this is a veritable paradise – exquisite old vintages of Spanish classics without the stiff formality and pretension that once plagued upmarket venues in Europe.
+This is a veritable paradise for a passionate oenophile – exquisite old Spanish classics vintages without the stiff formality and pretension that once plagued upmarket venues in Europe.
 Of course, not all of Spain’s deluxe venues make the grade, but the best of this exciting firmament is truly world-class.
-Indeed, visitors used to complain that their luxury options across Spain’s wine regions were limited to the fingers on one hand.
+Indeed, visitors complained that their luxury options across Spain’s wine regions were limited to the fingers on one hand.
 Today, the dilemma is where to start – so, to help the time-strapped discerning traveler, we’ve selected our top choices for a glamorous wine vacation below:

 A list of some of the best wine hotels in Spain to help you plan your next Wine Tasting Vacation in Spain